 Since consonant doubling generally occurs following a stressed vowel, many of these verbs are one syllable.
-But multi-syllable verbs with final consonant doubling do exist, e.g. commit, control, overlap, transfer and debug, even when the vowel of the final syllable is unstressed as in level and bootleg; level: levels, levelled, levelling, and bootleg: bootleggs, bootlegged, bootlegging.
-These are all considered regular doubling.
+But multi-syllable verbs with final consonant doubling do exist, e.g. commit, control, overlap, transfer and debug, even when the vowel of the final syllable is unstressed a.
+C denotes any consonant or consonant cluster.